Nillipilli/Zoo_API/README.md

 - **GET** /animals
-  - Description: Return a list of all animals with all the details about the animal.
+  - Description: Return a list of all animals with all the details about each animal.

 - **POST** /animal/<animal_id>/feed
   - Description: Calling this method will feed the animal.
-Keeps track of the time and date.
+Keep track of the time and date.

 - **POST** /animal/<animal_id>/vet
   - Description: Calling this method will trigger a medical checkup for the animal.
-Keeps track of the time and date.
+Keep track of the time and date.

 - **POST** /animal/<animal_id>/home
   - Description: Assign a home to the animal (parameters: enclosure_id).
 Make sure to remove the animal from the original enclosure it used to live in.

-- **POST** /animal/birth/
+- **POST** /animal/birth
   - Description: A new animal is born (parameters: mother_id).
 The child lives in the same enclosure as the mother and shares the species and common name.

-- **POST** /animal/death/
+- **POST** /animal/death
   - Description: An animal has died (parameters: animal_id).
-Remove the animal from the zoo, from its enclosure and its caretaker.

 - **GET** /animal/stats
   - Description: Get statistics about the zoo animals: